 Distinguishing Feature :

-The reader is much more likely to find it growing in a garden than growing wild; indeed, the Author has never seen it growing wild.
+The reader is much more likely to find it growing in a garden than growing wild; indeed, your Author has never seen it growing wild.
 There are a great many cultivated varieties that can be purchased from garden centres, many attempting to enhance one colour in favour of the others.

 Hydrangea macrophylla has long been cultivated in Japan and China, being introduced into Europe only in 1790.
 It is a deciduous shrub which grows in a dome shape up to 2 or 3m high.
 The macrophylla in the scientific name refers to the large leaves, which can reach 16cm in length.
 The flowerhead is in the form of a corymb, either flattish as for Lacecap Hydrangeas (which are fertile) or hemispherical for Mophead Hydrangeas, which are sterile.
 The smaller flowers on the Lacecap have five petals, whereas for the Mophead it is usually only four (but the above photos show five in some specimens).
 In both types the large flowers have four sepals with a much smaller central flower.